How to Use Hilton Honors Points in Hawaii

 First, How To Rack Up Hilton Points Quickly

 If you’re not familiar with the nuts and bolts of Hilton’s program, we have a handy guide to get you up to speed.
-Our best advice to rack up Hilton points quickly is taking advantage of one of Hilton’s credit card sign up bonuses.
+Our best advice to rack up Hilton points quickly is to take advantage of one of Hilton’s credit card sign-up bonuses.
 Once you’re on one of their properties, any on-property expenses will earn a lot of bonus Hilton points, depending on the card you hold.
 Many of the cards listed below offer Gold or Diamond status, just for holding the card, which gets you free breakfast and bonus points while on the property among other benefits.

 American Express Hilton Aspire Card